Sustainability Rebates Program

 Overview:

-Home appliances account for around 25% of household energy use (Your Home, 2020).
-Rewiring Australia suggests that electric induction cooktops are the most energy efficient option, consuming only 40% of the energy required by gas cooktops.
-Council recommends sourcing at least two quotes.
+Home appliances account for approximately 25% of household energy use (Your Home, 2020).
+Rewiring Australia suggests that of the alternatives available, electric induction cooktops are the most energy efficient option, consuming only 40% of the annual energy required by gas hot water and conventional electric resistant models.

-• Only available to homeowners and landlords of properties in the Shellharbour LGA for induction cooktops installed from the 1 July 2023 until 30 June 2024.
+• Only available for residential induction cooktop installations in Shellharbour LGA from the 1 January 2024 until 30 June 2025.

 • Must be installed by a licensed tradesperson and meet all necessary installation standards.

-• See Council’s Sustainability Rebate Guidelines for full terms and conditions.
+See Council’s Sustainability Rebates Program Guidelines for full terms and conditions.

 Electric Vehicle Chargers